What If... Thor Were an Only Child?: Plot

 Towards the end of the Asgard—Jotunheim war, Odin finds the Frost Giant baby Loki and takes him back to his father Laufey, forming a truce with the Frost Giants.

 Centuries later, when Odin goes into the Odinsleep, his wife Frigga instructs their son Thor to study while she visits her sister.
 Thor instead travels to Las Vegas to start a party, inviting humans, Asgardians, and aliens alike.
 Astrophysicist Jane Foster warns the government, but upon meeting Thor, she grows close to him.
-S.H.I.E.L.D. director Nick Fury tries to stop Thor but is accidentally knocked out by Korg.
+S.H.I.E.L.D. director Nick Fury tries to stop Thor, but is accidentally knocked out by Korg.

 The next day, acting S.H.I.E.L.D. director Maria Hill confronts Foster due to her warning.
-As more aliens arrive, including the now-adult Prince Loki and several other Frost Giants, and Thor starts throwing destructive parties worldwide, Hill calls in Carol Danvers to persuade Thor to leave.
-He refuses, and they fight, with Thor eventually defeating her when she avoids using her full power out of fear of causing casualties.
+As more aliens and a group of Frost Giants led by an adult Prince Loki arrive and Thor starts throwing destructive parties worldwide, Hill calls in Carol Danvers to persuade Thor to leave.
+However, he refuses and eventually defeats Danvers due to her unwillingness to use her full power out of fear of causing casualties.
 Following this, Foster's intern, Darcy Lewis, suggests that Danvers attack Thor in less populated areas instead.

 Seeking a more peaceful solution, Foster contacts Heimdall, who helps her meet Frigga and explain the situation.
-As Danvers duels Thor in Siberia, Hill authorizes a nuclear strike on Thor, but both it and the fight are called off when Frigga contacts Thor and tells him that she will be returning soon.
+As Danvers fights Thor in Siberia, Hill authorizes a nuclear strike on Thor, but both it and the fight are called off when Frigga contacts Thor and tells him that she will be returning soon.
 Frightened, Thor ends the parties and convinces the party-goers to help him clean up.
 Frigga arrives, finding Thor studying with his retinue, but sees evidence of the partying.

-Before returning to Asgard, Thor visits Foster to forgive her and thank her for contacting Frigga.
-Thor asks Foster out for a date but is suddenly confronted by an alternate reality version of Ultron in Vision's body, who wields all six Infinity Stones.
+Before returning to Asgard, Thor visits Foster to forgive her, thank her for contacting Frigga, and ask her out for a date, but is suddenly confronted by an alternate reality variant of Ultron in Vision's body and wielding the Infinity Stones.